 \subsection{PSDiffusion}

 Existing multi-layer image generation models contend with inherent challenges in synthesizing coherent compositions and fostering harmonious interactions between distinct high-quality transparent foreground layers and the background image~\cite{tudosiu2024mulan,zhang2024transparent}.
 However, it has been observed that pretrained image foundation models demonstrate proficiency in generating intricate and visually coherent compositions, effectively integrating various objects and backgrounds within a single RGB image, owing to their training on extensive datasets derived from real-world imagery.
-Our primary insight is to exploit the layout and interaction priors from the denoising process of the global RGB image, to inform the generation of transparent foreground layers and background layer.
+Our primary insight is to exploit the layout and interaction priors from the denoising process of the global RGB image, to guide the generation of foreground and background layers.

-To fully take advantage of the layout arrangement and appearance harmonization of the global RGB images, we propose a novel framework, denoted as \modelname, which concurrently generates multiple layers in a single feedforward pass, ensuring both reasonable layouts and harmonized interactions among the layers.
+To fully take advantage of the layout arrangement and appearance harmonization of the global RGB models, we propose a novel framework, denoted as \modelname, which concurrently generates multiple layers in a single feedforward pass, ensuring both reasonable layouts and harmonized interactions among the layers.
 As delineated in Figure~\ref{fig:pipeline}, \modelname\ comprises three principal components.
 First, \modelname\ finetunes a pretrained RGB image Variational Autoencoder (VAE) into an RGBA VAE, thereby facilitating the generation of the alpha channel requisite for RGBA images, as articulated by LayerDiffuse~\cite{zhang2024transparent}.
 Second, we introduce a layer cross-attention reweighting mechanism that extracts spatial layout information from the global image containing comprehensive content, generated via a global prompting strategy.
 This design paradigm ensures a coherent arrangement of disparate foreground objects.
 Finally, to promote harmonious interactions among the various foreground layers, we implement a partial joint self-attention module for inter-layer context modeling.
-Detailed descriptions of these two modules are provided as follows.